-Last-mile delivery is a challenge in itself since this is the stage when most shipping issues can arise.
-Last-mile can feel like an obstacle course, but it doesn't have to be.
+Last-mile logistics pose a challenge to online stores since this is the stage when most shipping issues can arise.
+Last-mile can feel like a problem or an obstacle course, but it doesn't have to be.

 What is ‘last mile’?

-The concept of ‘last mile’ refers to the stage of the shipment when delivery occurs.
+The concept of ‘last mile’, also known as final mile, refers to the stage of the shipment when delivery occurs.
 Last mile also involves all the tasks necessary for the arrival of the parcel to the recipient.

 This is the last step of the entire distribution chain, hence the importance of last-mile delivery.